node-3d/bullet-raub/README.md

 containing the result of the first hit against body, if any.
 * [Trace] trace( vec3 from, vec3 to ) - conducts a ray trace within the scene and returns a whole list of hits occuring on its way.
+* void destroy() - destroys the scene and all the contained bodies, `'destroy'` event is emitted.

+Events:
+* `'destroy'` - emitted when the scene is destroyed.

 ---